verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 - on the smartphones media queries, we describe only the `2x` image because all smartphones mount a retina display nowadays
 - on the landscape, tablet and computers media query, we should describe both the `1x` and `2x` images.
+- the `src` attribute on the `img` tag is required, but it will be used only by legacy browsers, IE 11 included

 ## Optionally reduce complexity on tablets and computers media queries